-The Group's Intramuros and Makati campuses lease spaces to Digitel, Investment Managers, Inc. (IMI) and Bell Telecommunication Philippines, Inc. The lease terms cover lease periods of between three (3) years to ten (10) years with escalation rates ranging from 3.00% to 10.00%.
+The Group's Intramuros and Makati campuses lease spaces to third parties.
+The lease terms cover lease periods of between three (3) years to ten (10), years with escalation rates ranging from 3% to 10%.

 The future minimum rentals receivable under the aforementioned lease agreements follow: